 Sabina reached into her pocket.
 She clasped the gold medallion.

-She felt engraving of the leter M. It made Janie's fingers tingle.
+She felt the engraving of the letter M. It made Sabina's fingers tingle.

 Sabina laughed.
 Suddenly she felt very happy.

 She couldn't explain what had happened today.
 But she knew for sure that their trip in the magic tree house had been real.